Get a Bad Credit Loan in Canada

 Looking for a loan with bad credit?
+Scroll down to see a few bad credit loan options available in Canada.
 Want to avoid rejection?
-Find bad credit loans online by using Borrowell!
-Get your free credit score and quickly find loans that match your credit profile.
-Instantly see your chances of approval for loans from trusted Canadian lenders, even if you have bad credit!
+Sign up for Borrowell to get your free credit score and quickly find loans that match your credit profile.
+See a few of our trusted partners below, or use Borrowell to find all the loan options available to you.
+Instantly see your chances of approval, even if you have bad credit!

 A bad credit score is any score between 300 and 575.
 Your credit score is a number between 300 and 900, and it represents your creditworthiness.

 Your credit score is a number that is calculated by credit reporting agencies and is based on many factors, including how faithfully you pay your debts, how many different types of credit products you have, their balances, and the total length of your credit history.

 There are five main factors that impact your credit score.
 Each factor contributes a certain amount towards your overall score.
 The five factors are: